jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (b) the impact of the breach on other industry participants:
   (c) the extent to which the breach was inadvertent, negligent, deliberate, or otherwise:
   (d) the circumstances in which the breach occurred:
-  (e) any previous breach of the Code by the industry participant:
+  (e) any previous breach of the Code by the industry participant or specified person:
-  (f) whether the industry participant disclosed the matter to the Authority:
+  (f) whether the industry participant or specified person disclosed the matter to the Authority:
   (g) the length of time the breach remained unresolved:
-  (h) the participant’s actions on learning of the breach:
+  (h) the participant’s or specified person’s actions on learning of the breach:
-  (i) any benefit that the participant obtained, or expected to obtain, as a result of the breach:
+  (i) any benefit that the participant or specified person obtained, or expected to obtain, as a result of the breach:
-  (ia) the impact of the penalty on the participant and on the electricity industry:
+  (ia) the impact of the penalty on the participant or specified person and on the electricity industry:
   (j) any other matters that the Rulings Panel thinks fit.

 ### 57 Offence to breach certain orders of Rulings Panel
-An industry participant that breaches a compliance order made under section 54(1)﻿(f), or an order made under section 54(1)﻿(c), commits an offence and is liable on conviction to a fine not exceeding $20,000.
+An industry participant or specified person that breaches a compliance order made under section 54(1)﻿(f), or an order made under section 54(1)﻿(c), commits an offence and is liable on conviction to a fine not exceeding $20,000.

 ### 58 Suspension and termination for breach of certain Rulings Panel orders
 The Rulings Panel may make a suspension order or a termination order against an industry participant if—